 So as the accumulation of the rampant phenomena of social pathology, the character crisis is the root of the problem.
-Public pessimism about the phenomenon of character crisis that has penetrated the "moral disease" is a mass concern that can only be answered by the basic elements of a nation's development through the role of education [3].
-Although the level of existing reality shows the failure of an education system to build basic values for the character of a nation, it is not a delay to evaluate and reconstruct what approach is the main priority in building character as the main foundation in life of a nation's generation.
-Choosing the right formulation as a preventive and curative action in alleviating chronic diseases that hit the nation's children, the world of education in Indonesia tries to realise character education in various layers of formal education [4].
-As a form of character education confirmation in the education world in Indonesia, since 2013, the 2013 curriculum has been implemented.
+Public pessimism about the phenomenon of character crisis that has penetrated the "moral disease" is a mass concern that can only be answered by the basic elements of a nation's development that a public performance of education [3].
+Although the level of existing reality shows the failure of an education system to build basic values for the character of a nation, it is not a delay to evaluate and reconstruct what approach is the main priority in milding character as the main foundation in life of a nation's generation.
+Choosing the right formulation as a preventive and curative action in alleviating chronic diseases that hit the nation's children, the world of education in Indonesia tries to realise character education in the education world in Indonesia, since 2013, the 2013 curriculum has been implemented.
 The curriculum focuses more on the development of the nation's character.
 The Ministry of Education and Culture stated that the basis of developing the 2013 curriculum is to build character education in the nation's children, whereas the 2013 curriculum emphasises character development and skills and cognitive abilities [5].